← Back to research

 • Privacy regulation may force architectural changes

-• OpenClaw ecosystem either consolidates or fragments further
+• OpenClaw ecosystem either consolidates under the foundation or fragments further

 Bottom Line